 Harrison is a tiny village located in the state of Nebraska.
 With a population of 240 people and just one neighborhood, Harrison is the 199th largest community in Nebraska.
-Harrison has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Much of the housing stock in Harrison was built prior to World War II, making it one of the older and more historic villages in the country.

-Harrison is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Harrison is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Harrison is a village of service providers, managers, and farmers, fishers, or foresters.
 There are especially a lot of people living in Harrison who work in management occupations (17.71%), farm management occupations (14.58%), and maintenance occupations (10.42%).

 Of important note, Harrison is also a village of artists.
 Harrison has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Harrison’s character.